rednblkx/HomeKey-ESP32/README.md

 Goal of the project is to make it easy to add the homekey functionality to locks that don't support it or to anything for that matter :) .

+## Wiring

+The current implementation is using SPI for communication.

+Pins are the default Arduino pins for SPI which should be as follows:

+GPIO18 - SCK

+GPIO19 - MISO

+GPIO23 - MOSI

+GPIO5 - SS

 ## Configuration

 Currently the WiFi can only be configured from the terminal, though the library [HomeSpan](https://github.com/HomeSpan/HomeSpan) that this is based on also has the option of a hotspot but requires a button so haven't bothered with it.

 ### WIFI

-To connect it to WiFi, open the serial terminal, press <kbd>W</kbd> + <kbd>Return</kbd>, and now it should start searching for networks and then proceed accordingly.
+To connect it to WiFi there are two options
+- Open the serial terminal, press <kbd>W</kbd> + <kbd>Return</kbd>, and now it should start searching for networks from which to select.
+- Open the serial terminal, press <kbd>A</kbd> to start a temporary Access Point then connect to the Wifi network "HomeSpan-Setup" with the password `homespan` and if you are on a phone it should automatically open up the page where you can configure the Wifi credentials, alternatively you can access the page manually on `http://192.168.4.1/hotspot-detect.html`

 ### HomeKit